 If you use the IRS Data Retrieval Tool to transfer your tax return information from the IRS, that information will not display on your FAFSA.
 For your protection, the answer to each question is replaced with "Transferred from the IRS."

-If you complete your financial aid application by the priority deadline and are admitted to the University of Denver, you can expect to receive your award letter via email around the same time as your admission decision.
+If you complete your financial aid application by the priority deadline and are admitted to the University of Denver, you can expect to receive your aid offer via email around the same time as your admission decision.
 A packet of information will also be mailed to you.

-The timeline for receiving your award letter will depend on when you applied for admission:
+The timeline for receiving your financial aid offer will depend on when you applied for admission:

 - Early Decision I Applicants: Early December